apache/plc4x/plc4net/docs/testing.md

 scripted transport — a Read Holding Registers request with the MBAP header and transaction id asserted on the wire, a Write Single Register, and a Modbus exception response that fails the tag without killing the connection.
-`ModbusRtuConnection` has the same for RTU framing + CRC.
+`ModbusRtuConnection` has the same for RTU framing + CRC, plus a half-duplex transmitter echo that is stripped rather than decoded as a value, and a stale response from a timed-out request that no longer bricks the connection.
 A physical device is still verified separately with `tools/modbus-verify` (`docs/modbus-hardware-verification.md`).

 The S7 tests cover: tag parsing for all seven address forms (DB, M, I, Q, C, T, plus bit offsets), Read / Write / Setup-Communication PDUs round-tripped